 When combined with fair trade practices, Indonesian Kratom provides vital cash flow to encourage local communities to eschew offers from large timber and oil palm operations that can lead to deforestation, destroying the biodiverse jungle setting, displacing indigenous villages, and devastating native, often endangered flora and fauna.
 For many farmers, Kratom farming offered a lucrative, environmentally-friendly alternative to latex and palm oil farming.
 An Indonesia Kratom ban would jeopardize this trend as the world comes to grips with seemingly unstoppable climate change and the loss of species worldwide at a rapid pace.

 A Surprise Move

 This sudden policy shift comes only a month after a delegation of Kratom importers and activists from the US visited Indonesia specifically to visit with regulators.
-While there, they were told that Indonesia was committed to keeping the Kratom supply secure and there would be no Indonesia Kratom ban threatening the export market.
-Sensible domestic regulations were discussed to ensure Indonesia Kratom was being sold and used properly.
+While there, they were told that Indonesia was committed to keeping the Kratom supply secure and there would be no Indonesian Kratom ban threatening the export market.
+Sensible domestic regulations were discussed to ensure Indo Kratom was being sold and used properly.
 This was welcome news, as responsible Kratom access is the goal of Kratom advocacy.